-The City of Light has a new shining star: boutique hotel Le Roch Hotel & Spa brings together the interiors of design oracle Sarah Lavoine and a menu by Michelin-star-holding chef Arnaud Faye in a classical 19th-century building smack-bang in the bullseye of Paris.
-This is a prime base for exploring the city, but you can just as easily escape it: the library has a roaring fire, the spa hails from French beauty house Codage, and the indoor pool hides a hammam.
+Le Roch Hotel & Spa is the twinkle in the City of Light’s eye.
+This boutique hotel brings together the interiors of design oracle Sarah Lavoine and a menu by Michelin-star-awarded chef Arnaud Faye in a classical 19th-century building smack-bang in the bullseye of Paris.
+This is a prime base for exploring the city, but you can just as easily escape it: the hotel has a library with a roaring fire, a spa by French beauty house Codage, and an indoor pool with a hidden hammam.

 Noon, but flexible, subject to availability.
 Check-in, from 3pm.If arriving early or leaving late, guests are welcome to store luggage and use the pool and spa facilities.

 Double rooms from £350.60 (€390), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €3.30 per person per night on check-out.